cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/README.md

 Most of the time, you will not have to reset QGroundControl in <b>T3</b>.
 Follow these steps if needed:
 1. Close the QGroundControl Application
 2. Click into <b>T3 (QGroundControl)</b>, and press `ctl + c`.
 3. Press up to load the last executed command.
-Confirm it’s correct and press enter.
+Confirm it’s correct and press Enter.

 ## Stopping the simulation
 1. 1.
 Click into <b>T1 (Gazebo Terminal)</b> and press `ctl + c`.
-This will stop the gazebo simulation.
+This will stop the Gazebo simulation.
 If the terminal does not stop processing, press `ctl + c` again until you get a terminal line that you can type into.
 2. Do the same for <b>T2 (ArduPilot Terminal)</b>
 3. Close the QGroundControl Application.